Table of Contents[Hide][Show]

 There are a number of ways to save money when planning a Royal Caribbean cruise:

 Book very early.
 Or very late.
 Royal Caribbean offers many deals on its website, including Kids Sail Free, discounts for booking as much as two years out and last minute deals to fill unsold cabins.
+You can also find great deals on cruises here.

 Cruise on an older ship.
 Cruising an older ship doesn’t mean you give up the luxury cruise experience.
 Most of Royal Caribbean’s fleet has been dry docked and updated with the same features found on the newer, larger ships of its Oasis and Quantum class ships.
 Expect to find updated staterooms, water slides, escape rooms and specialty dining on the smaller ships just as you would on the newer ships.
 And no matter which ship, if it’s sailing the Caribbean, the itinerary can include a stop at the new best thing about Royal Caribbean: Perfect Day at CocoCay.
 That’s Royal Caribbean’s private island, which has just undergone a $250 million renovation.
 In my humble opinion, it’s the best private island of any cruise line.
 If you’re undecided on where to go when planning a Royal Caribbean cruise, consider an itinerary that includes Perfect Day.